 To determine the appropriate retention period for personal information, we consider the amount, nature, and sensitivity of the personal information, the potential risk of harm from unauthorized use or disclosure of your personal information, the purposes for which we process your personal information and whether we can achieve those purposes through other means, and the applicable legal requirements.

-When we no longer require the personal information we have otherwise collected about you, we will dissociate such information from the information attached to your content.
-In some circumstances we may anonymize your personal information (so that it can no longer be associated with you), in which case we may use this information indefinitely without further notice to you.
+When we no longer require the personal information we have collected about you, we will either delete or anonymize it or, if this is not possible (for example, because your personal information has been stored in backup archives), then we will securely store your personal information and isolate it from any further processing until deletion is possible.
+If we anonymize your personal information (so that it can no longer be associated with you), we may use this information indefinitely without further notice to you.

-European data protection laws give European Union users certain rights regarding their personal information.
-If you are located within the European Union, you may ask us to take the following actions in relation to your personal information that we hold when we are the controller of your information:
+European data protection laws give you certain rights regarding your personal information.
+If you are located within the European Union, you may ask us to take the following actions in relation to your personal information that we hold:

 - Access.
 Provide you with information about our processing of your personal information and give you access to your personal information.